UnderwaterOwlbear/underwaterowlbear.github.io/pages/bb.md

 Table: Morale Scores

-**Undead** are always hostile, never check morale, and normally cannot be reasoned with (intelligent undead such as liches are an exception).
+**Undead** are always hostile, never check morale, and normally cannot be reasoned with (intelligent undead such as liches or vampires are an exception).

 ### Evasion